PraveenSubramani88/DS_Learning_Repo/MLFlow_Questions.md

 ---

 # ✅ 5 — Where artifacts are stored locally (`./mlruns/`)

+In a folder called `./mlruns/` inside your project.

 No code needed to create the folder — mlflow creates it.
 Example listing artifact path for a run:

 ```python